 5. Remember to water!
 Although most plants are dormant in the winter and require less water, be mindful of irrigation if you haven’t had any rainfall in some time.
 Aim for a deep watering a couple times a month in the mornings.

 6. Add a good layer of mulch.
+There are many benefits to fall and winter mulching.
 I like shredded hardwood mulch because that’s what’s recommended for my area, but use what is sustainable and readily available where you live.
 A 3” layer helps to protect plants and their roots, but avoid heaping mulch up against or over the plant itself, which can lead to rot.

 7. If you have any young or delicate trees, consider wrapping their trunks with burlap to protect them — the last thing you want is for that prized specimen to suffer during the winter and perish next spring.